isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exceptions

 * A base class constructor that does work, such as registering an object somewhere, may need a constructor.
-* In extremely rare cases, you might find a reasonable for an abstract class to have a bit of data shared by all derived classes
+* In extremely rare cases, you might find it reasonable for an abstract class to have a bit of data shared by all derived classes
   (e.g., use statistics data, debug information, etc.); such classes tend to have constructors.
 But be warned: Such classes also tend to be prone to requiring virtual inheritance.

 ##### Enforcement